WiproOpenSource/openbdre/README.md

 # How to Contribute

 Contribution for the enhancements in BDRE are welcome and humbly requested by us.
-To contribute, please navigate to our GitHub project page and click the 'Fork' button fork the repository under your own account.
-You can make changes to your own forked repository and then open a pull request to merge your change.
+To contribute, please navigate to our GitHub project page and [fork](https://help.github.com/articles/fork-a-repo/) BDRE main repository under your own account.
+You can make changes to your own forked repository and then open a [Pull Request](https://help.github.com/articles/creating-a-pull-request) to merge your change with the main repo.

 <a class="buttons github" href="https://github.com/WiproOpenSourcePractice/openbdre">Goto BDRE@GitHub</a>